chris-hammersley/gdp-life-expectancy/README.md

-# gdp-life-expectancy
+# What's the Connection between GDP and Life Expectancy?

-Data Science project examining the connections between GDP and Life Expectancy
+This project will analyze data on GDP and life expectancy from the World Health Organization and the World Bank to try and identify the relationship between the GDP and life expectancy of six countries.